Occupational dust exposure: Health, safety, and epidemiology

 Exposure to occupational dusts poses many hazards to workers' health and safety.
 Large, airborne dust particles can obscure vision, limit mobility while on the ground, and interfere with proper machine/equipment functioning.
 Characteristics of dust particles such as size and chemical qualities can determine the location and effects of the dust particles on the respiratory system.

 Lung diseases

-Illnesses/Diseases that can develop due to exposure to dust in the workplace.
+Lung disease is one of the premiere issues with occupational dust exposure.
+Common illnesses/diseases that can develop due to exposure to workplace dust include: